An Exorcism in Zambia

 Mr. Phiri (“Mr. Mountain”) was a small man, but the respect he commanded was as large as his name suggested.
 His hair was rough and thick, like used steel wool.
 His limbs were thin but not scrawny; decades of subsistence farming had formed veiny, taut muscles.
 Phiri’s most striking feature was his left eye.
 Near the tear duct was a finger-sized gouge, dropping diagonally into his skull.
 His eye was functional but contorted; he appeared to be looking inside himself, checking an inner guide.
 A childhood accident involving a bicycle, a rock, and a spear had left this wound.
 Someone told me that after returning from the clinic he started having visions.
 Humble when we passed on the road, this morning he was the center of the action.

-He had wrapped bark around his head, and from the bark guinea fowl feathers shot into the air.
-He wore a blue mesh tank top with fraying white seams.
-He had dozens of beaded necklaces draped around him.
+Phiri had wrapped bark around his head, and from the bark guinea fowl feathers shot into the air.
+He wore a blue mesh tank-top with fraying white seams.
+He had dozens of beaded necklaces draped around his body.
 He held a foot-long stick with black hair sprouting from one end; it looked like a narrow feather duster.
 He wore very short, very tight, pink cut-off shorts.
 Over them, he wore what appeared to be a white tennis skirt.
 And over the skirt he wore something resembling a luau skirt fashioned from shredded maize sacks.
 Around his ankles were leather strips, loaded with jingly bells.
 When he walked the feathers on his head waggled and the luau skirt trailed behind like stunted tail feathers.
 To me, Phiri was a grotesque, broken bird.
 To my neighbors, he was their spiritual connection ready to channel the dead.

 The ancestors of the modern Zambian believe Chauta created all living things on a mountaintop during a thunderstorm.
 Today, they consider dancing to be a spiritual phone line between the living and the dead.
 Through this physical, joyful activity, the mortal and the eternal communicate.
 Phiri was the divine link ready to dial the dead.
 Despite my skepticism, I felt a divine tug.
 I rushed to the group.
 The boys flogged the drums; we sang and clapped.
 One moment Phiri was motionless, mortal.
 The next he was the n’ganga, flailing wildly.